RPing/SoftwareTesting_HW2/README.md

-# SoftwareTesting_HW1
+# SoftwareTesting_HW2

-Implement the Triangle, NextDate, Commission problems by TDD
+Implement the C0, C1, C2 and MCDC coverage testing using gcov.